CodeSmile-0000011110110111/de.codesmile.luny/README.md

 ![Create Editor Lua Script](~Media/create-editor-lua-script.png)

-Capture the script's context table in a local variable, where `...` is Lua's _varargs_ operator:
+Capture the script's context table in a local variable, where `...` is Lua's _varargs_ keyword similar to C# `params`:
 ```
 local script = ...
 ```